kata-cafe/kata-cafe/array-reverse-en.md

 # Array Reverse

 Create `arrayReverse` function to reverse order of items in an array.
-Cannot use helper function from any language or library.
+Cannot use `reverse` built in function from any language or library.

 ## Test Cases